 Mini Bundt Cakes with Citrus

-You can make this recipe as one standard size bundt cake, or you can make about 10 mini bundt cakes.
-I decided to try out my new mini bundt cakes pan, and they turned out delicious!
+You can make this recipe as one standard size bundt cake, or you can make about 9-10 mini bundt cakes.

-Some people simply spray the inside crevices of the pan with nonstick cooking spray, but I also like to lightly flour the inside for better release from the pan after the cakes are cooked.
+To keep the cakes from sticking to the pan when you try to release them after baking, simply spray the inside crevices of the pan with nonstick cooking spray.
+I also like to very lightly flour the inside for better release from the pan after the cakes are cooked.

-I’ve been baking for about 30 years, and I know now: you cannot simply convert any ol’ cake recipe to make a bundt cake.
+Unfortunately, no. You cannot simply convert any ol' cake recipe to make a bundt cake.
+Sorry, friends!

 Because of the shape of the pans, more of the batter comes into contact with oven temperatures.
 As a result, Bundt cakes are typically denser, thicker than traditional cakes.
 You cannot use a chiffon cake recipe in a bundt cake - you're not going to get a light, airy, fluffy chiffon cake texture from a bundt cake pan.